kemalturk03/Weather-Condition-First-Project-On-Github/README.md

 This is the first Flutter project I uploaded here.

-# Infromation
+# Information

-This is an api based weather application
+This is an api based weather application.